ismailmechbal/ismailmechbal.github.io/_posts/2016-07-20-is-the-glass-half-full-or-half-empty.markdown

 ---
 <img src="/images/posts/2016/07/is-the-glass-half-full-or-half-empty.jpg" alt="Is the glass half full or half empty?" />

-I ennjoy reading this short post from Seth Godin on optimism
+I enjoyed reading this short post from Seth Godin on optimism

 <blockquote>
 <p>Is the glass half full or half empty?</p>